Home equity loans: borrow against your home

 Home equity loan FAQs

-• Possibly, if your credit score meets the lender’s minimum requirement, but expect higher interest rates and less favorable terms.
+• It's possible, but expect higher interest rates and less favorable terms.

-• Poor credit, high DTI, insufficient income or not enough equity in your home may prevent you from getting a home equity loan, but it never hurts to talk to a mortgage pro for advice.
+• Poor credit, high DTI, insufficient income or not enough equity in your home are a few examples that may prevent you from getting a home equity loan, but it never hurts to talk to a mortgage lender for advice.